 What may not be so clear is that the type of ERP deployment model you choose can have a significant impact across your business.
 Here are some key factors that you need to consider when weighing whether to use on-premise or cloud-based ERP software.

 For cloud-based ERP, initial costs are typically much lower because you simply implement the software to your requirements and then access it through your computer's internet connection.
 The cloud ERP provider hosts and maintains all of the IT infrastructure for you, ensures the system is always running, that the data is secure, and that product enhancements are rolled out painlessly to your solution without breaking your previously implemented customisations.
-Ultimately, this all allows your IT resources to focus on innovating and helping grow the business more effectively, rather than spending a disproportionate amount of their time on maintaining and managing your on-premise systems.
+This all allows your IT resources to focus on innovating and helping grow the business more effectively, rather than spending lots of time maintaining and managing your on-premise systems.
 Cloud ERP also offers a predictable, pay-as-you-go subscription model that can make cash flow management and planning much easier.

 Over time, those IT savings add up.
 When comparing the total cost of ownership of on-premise ERP solutions relative to cloud systems, one industry analyst study found that cloud-based ERP can cost 50 percent less than on-site ERP for a 100-employee company over a four-year period.1